Classification: Discovery of Diffusion Mechanisms

 1. Dimers migrate as a whole entity, with both atoms jumping simultaneously

-2. The mobility of dimers (center of mass) is very close to that of single adatoms in this regime, contrasting with the expectation that larger clusters might be significantly slower
+2. The mobility of dimers (center of mass) is very close to that of single adatoms in this regime.
+Historically, scaling models assumed larger clusters would travel significantly slower.

 The authors performed Molecular Dynamics (MD) simulations of a face-centred cubic (fcc) crystallite: